finbourne/lusid-sdk-csharp-preview/sdk/docs/ConventionsApi.md

 > UpsertSingleStructuredDataResponse UpsertIndexConvention (UpsertIndexConventionRequest upsertIndexConventionRequest)

-[EXPERIMENTAL] Upsert a set of Index Convention.
+[BETA] Upsert a set of Index Convention.
 This creates or updates the data in Lusid.

 Update or insert Index Convention in a single scope.
 An item will be updated if it already exists  and inserted if it does not.
 The response will return the successfully updated or inserted Index Convention or failure message if unsuccessful                It is important to always check to verify success (or failure).